April 27, 2016 (Wednesday)

 Taken By: Unknown

 According to his family, Tej was enrolled in classes at Deakin University and commuted back and forth weekly.
-The trip was rather long, covering approximately 55 mi (90km) and requiring an drive of more than an hour.
+Although the Deakin main campus is much further away, Tej was attending the nearby Burwood campus.

-Instead of driving the whole trip, Tej usually preferred to drop his car off at Blackburn Railway Station (around 10 minutes from home) and then traveling in to the campus area by train.
+Instead of driving the whole trip, Tej usually preferred to drop his car off on a side street at Blackburn Railway Station and then travel into the campus area by train.

 Tej also worked part of the time as staff at an Office Works branch in Melbourne.